 The children in End Times do not look like they are contemplating a terrifying legacy or some ineluctable, depressing future.
 Actually, they look like young children who have been bitch-slapped by a photographer.
 They look like exactly what they are.

 Just in case you haven’t caught my drift, here is a truly disturbing photograph, taken in 1990 by James Nachtwey, of a child confined to a filthy cot in a Romanian orphanage for ‘incurables’:

-There is tremendous artfulness in this picture; all of which has been put to the service of underlining the horror of its subject’s predicament.
+What art there is in this picture has been put to the service of underlining the horror of its subject’s predicament.